 - Eroded cartilage: If completely worn away, bones may scrape painfully against each other.

-- OA bone: Bony spur growths (osteophytes).
+- Osteoarthritis bone: Bony spur growths (called osteophytes).